-The Department of Integrative Biology (iBio) at the University of Wisconsin – Madison offers two MS and PhD degree programs: Zoology, Freshwater and Marine Sciences.
+The Department of Integrative Biology (iBio) at the University of Wisconsin – Madison offers two MS and PhD degree programs: Integrative Biology, Freshwater and Marine Sciences.
 For Freshwater and Marine Sciences, please check out the FMS website.

 We prepare students for a range of flexible and sustainable careers.
 Students leaving our program find careers in academia, industry, government, science policy and administration, science commerce, science writing, law, and science education and outreach.

 We support all students to succeed in our graduate program.
 We are committed to increasing diversity and to providing an inclusive environment in which each member of the iBIO community feels welcome, respected, and supported.
 We aim to attract scientific talent from the widest pool and encourage all students motivated to explore any of our numerous areas of biological research to apply to our graduate program.
 As biologists, we are devoted to the study of life, and we treasure diversity.
 We are committed to enhancing and supporting our incredible, strong, smart, diverse community.

 We take a holistic approach to admissions.
 We look at past research, course work and other skills and experiences.
 We do not have specific course prerequisites.
 There are no specific GPA cut offs.
 GRE scores are not required or considered.

 Students are admitted first by individual faculty to work in their labs.
 Therefore, before you formally apply to the Integrative Biology Program and UW-Madison graduate school, you should contact individual professors who work in areas that interest you [faculty research areas].
 You should do this directly by emailing professors [faculty directory] well in advance of the application deadline (1 December).